-The Ugly Truth About Food Waste In America
+The Ugly Truth About Food Waste in America

 BLOOM: We are getting those nutrients back into the soil and essentially recycling them.
 So it's definitely a positive way of reusing the resources in our food.

-FLATOW: Let's - before we take the break, here's a tweet from Jenna Harrison(ph) that says: Schools throw away huge amounts of food.
+FLATOW: Here's a tweet from Jenna Harrison(ph).
+It says: Schools throw away huge amounts of food.
 How much - now, let me expand that.
 How much institutional food is wasted that could be saved?
-You know, hospitals, schools, other places - cafeterias, things like that.
+You know, hospitals, schools, other place - cafeterias, things like that.

 BLOOM: Oh, yeah.
 Well, there's a tremendous amount of waste in that institutional setting.
 And in some cases, it's unavoidable, when, let's say, you have to serve a certain number of calories to patients or school kids.
 But there are ways around it.
 And the more choice people have in their food service, the less waste there is.

 FLATOW: I guess for some - for health reasons, you just can't recycle - I mean, no one's going to eat that food again.
-It's just going to waste.
+It's just going to go to waste.

 BLOOM: Yeah.
 Well, I have heard stories at, say, the elementary school level where you'll have a table set up and people could put food that they're not going to eat onto that table, and it's kind of like a leave one, take one situation.
 And, I mean, the sad thing is when you go into most any school in America, you look in the trashcan and you see untouched fruits and unopened cartons of milk, and those are certainly items that other people could be eating.
 There are some legal hurdles if you're going to be distributing it elsewhere, but certainly, within that cafeteria, we can all share and reduce some of the waste that's created.